-Dealing with Crisis and Fear
+Dealing with the Covid 19 Virus Crisis and Fear

-The many acts of violence in Chicago and many US cities, terrorist attacks in many parts of the world, shootings on college/school campuses – are shocking, evil, outrageous and horrific!
 The reality is that we live in a world full of crises, challenges and threats: wars, terrorism, random shootings, death, human suffering, abductions 24/7.

 How do these events impact you and people around you?
 What effects have you experienced when you’ve watched the news and images of school shootings or of the Twin Towers going up in flames; of Coalition troops engaged in battle in Iraq; of national security warnings flashing across the TV screen?
 Maybe these crises bring back memories of a personal trauma or the loss of a loved one.
 Maybe you flashback to a time of fear when you “saw your life pass before your eyes”- during an accident or an assault.